ilovelogic/week1/README.md

 (If you don't know how to type those characters, you can copy-paste from this README!)

 What do you get as answers?
-Edit this README file by copy-pasting or screenshotting the output you got, and what you think might have happened.
+Edit this README file by copy-pasting or screenshotting the output you got, what you expected to see, and why there is a difference (if any).

 (You can edit the README file in your codespace or on github.com).

 Add your answers here: